noahlevenson/webrtc-test/readme.md

+AREAS FOR THINKING/INNOVATION:

+1. The STUN/TURN server requirement is centralizing and kind of defeats the purpose here.
+Is there a way to create a distributed STUN/TURN server?
+What about alternative methods to getting around NAT (like hole punching?)
+Can we get around NAT in a different way and construct a valid session description?

+2. The signalling server is also centralizing.
+In the case where peers gather around a website, you might imagine that the website would provide the signalling server (and also probably the STUN/TURN server).
+But for other cases, what are less centralized means of doing this and bootstrapping the first peer connection?
+Is this a case where distributed hash tables might be useful?

 https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity

 each peer needs to have a piece of data that describes who it is and how you connect to it - this is called a SESSION DESCRIPTION, and session descriptions are described using SESSION DESCRIPTION PROTOCOL (SDP).